Giveth/giveth-wiki/wiki/documentation/Branding_Guidelines.md

 *   **Connection**
 *   **Inclusion**

-Our uniqueness may come from the fact that neither Unicorn DAC, nor the Giveth Dapp  are a legal entity in the traditional sense.
+Our uniqueness may come from the fact that neither Giveth DAC, nor the Giveth Dapp  are a legal entity in the traditional sense.
 Certain secondary properties can be identified: